Budesonide for Engraftment Syndrome After Stem Cell Transplant

 The trial information does not specify whether you need to stop taking your current medications.
 It's best to discuss this with the trial coordinators or your doctor.

-Is budesonide generally safe for humans?
+Is there any evidence suggesting that budesonide is likely to be safe for humans?

 Are You a Good Fit for This Trial?